LGBTQ rights in Armenia: Recognition of same-sex relationships

 Same-sex marriage and civil unions are not legal in Armenia and the Constitution limits marriage to opposite-sex couples.

 In late 2017, Father Vazken Movsesian of the Armenian Apostolic Church, a high-ranking member of the clergy, expressed his personal support for same-sex marriage, becoming one of the most high-profile supporters of same-sex marriage in Armenia.
 In an interview with Equality Armenia, Movsesian likened the historic persecution of Armenians by Turkey to the persecution faced by LGBT people.
 "We've been persecuted because we were not accepted, because we were different.
 As an Armenian Christian, how can I possibly close my eyes to what's going on in the world?
 And it's not just in Armenia, just everywhere, this intolerance", he said.
 Other supporters include organisation Equality Armenia, whose goal is "achieving marriage equality in Armenia".

 In November 2018, the Armenian Government rejected a bill proposed by MP Tigran Urikhanyan to introduce further prohibitions on same-sex marriage.

 On 26 August 2019, the Minister of Justice, Rustam Badasyan, stated that Armenia does not recognize same-sex marriage.

 Discrimination protections

-Even though Armenia was one of the first nations in the region to endorse the UN declaration on sexual orientation and gender identity in December 2008, as of 2022, there is no legislation protecting LGBT persons from discrimination.
-A 2011 survey showed that 50% of people in Armenia would "walk away indifferently" if they were witnessing violence against an LGBT person, highlighting the strongly-embedded cultural belief against homosexuality.
+Although Armenia was among the first nations in the region to endorse the UN declaration on sexual orientation and gender identity in December 2008, as of 2025, there is no legislation protecting LGBT individuals from discrimination and hate crime.
+A 2011 survey revealed that 50% of Armenians would "walk away indifferently" if they witnessed violence against an LGBT person, underscoring the deeply ingrained cultural opposition to homosexuality.

+In a 2024 statement on anti-discrimination legislation in Armenia, the Parliamentary Assembly of the Council of Europe appealed to the Armenian Government and Parliament to ensure the protection of the rights of LGBTI people, proposing the following recommendations: